Zaduszki

 Women would traditionally bake special bread for souls on the Zaduszki holiday.
 The bread was brought to the cemetery and given to the poor, children, clerics, or simply left on the graves in a similar vein to modern-day 'trick-or-treating'.
 Families have traditionally tried to give out as much as possible (in some places, they baked and gave out up to 200–300 buns of bread), believing that this would help to bring in wealth and prosperity.

 During Zaduszki days, people followed many taboos: by not working in the field, not doing any important household work, and by not starting a trip.
 According to Polish beliefs, on Zaduszki Eve, one had to go to bed as early as possible, in order not to distract the dead from celebration of their holiday.
 The remains of the commemorative dinner were not allowed to be removed from the table until morning; going outside and taking out trash or water were tabooed, as well.
 All the dogs should remain on their chains that night.
 If someone needed to take out the trash or pour the water out next to the house, he/she would say a special warning by-word: "Move over, soul, or I'll spill my trash/water on you!"
 Whitening of the oven or walls of the house was also prohibited, in order not to spray the dead with clay and lime.

 In other Slavic countries

-Similar observances exist not just in Poland, but in other Slavonic countries as well, such as Serbia, Slovenia, Northern Macedonia, Bulgaria, Croatia and Slovakia.
+Similar observances exist not just in Poland, but in other Slavonic countries as well, such as Serbia, Slovenia, North Macedonia, Bulgaria, Croatia and Slovakia.
 These are known by a variety of names: